 Adding to our lens the economic framework of a famed but obscure economist may seem an unnecessary overreach to our efforts; however, we think otherwise but in the end, the reader here can judge.
 Regardless, we are excited to share our Perspective this year.

-Part 1: From Hype-Curve to Carlota Perez’s Technological Revolutions
+Part 1: From Hype-Cycle to Carlota Perez’s Technological Revolutions

 From Little Picture to Big Picture